The Mysterious Sisters

 "By the way, Wataru.
 Why Nerune?
 As a Hero, you could have your pick of anyone."

 "… That's the thing.
 I mean, I'm a Hero, right?
-Women either approach me just because of my title, or keep their distance treating me like a monster.
-And then there's stuff like marriage fraud by spies from some country…"
+Women either flock to me just for the title, or keep their distance because they see me as some kind of monster.
+On top of that, there's been marriage fraud and spies from other countries…"

 Wataru had a distant look in his eyes.
 Being a Hero is pretty tough, huh.